1jour1vin

 Wine rated 15/20 (Very good wine)

-Located on extremely poor soils (Vauriens), this vineyard is situated above the excellent Saint-Georges and its wines possess all the silkiness of the latter.
-This 2014 vintage is refined and distinguished, full-bodied, sappy, dense, with relentless aromatic precision and flavor.
-It seduces with the beauty of its cherry fruit as much as with its fleshy, silky texture and ripe, well-integrated tannins.
+Situated on extremely poor soils (Vauriens), this vineyard lies above the excellent Saint-Georges and produces wines with all the silkiness of the latter.
+This 2014 vintage displays finesse and distinction; full-bodied, rich, and dense, with relentless aromatic precision and flavor, it captivates with the beauty of its kirsch-like fruit as much as with the texture of its fleshy, silky mouthfeel, featuring ripe, well-integrated tannins.

 About the estate: